Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Introduction

 Automated decision systems are increasingly deployed in high-stakes domains such as finance, criminal justice, hiring, and healthcare, making verifiable fairness constraints an essential component of reliable machine learning \cite{barocas2016big}.
 A central challenge is that fairness criteria often conflict with model utility \cite{chouldechova2017fair,kleinberg2016inherent}, creating a critical need for a framework that provides practitioners with a provably optimal and practically implementable trade-off.

-In this work, we focus on \textbf{separation} (or equalized odds in binary classification), which requires conditional independence between the model output $\widehat{Y}$ and a sensitive attribute $Z$ given the true label $Y$ \cite{hardt2016equality}:
+In this work, we focus on \textbf{separation} (or equalized odds in binary classification), which requires conditional independence between the model output $\hat{Y}$ and a sensitive attribute $Z$ given the true label $Y$ \cite{hardt2016equality}:

-Any dependence of $\widehat{Y}$ on $Z$ must be justified by the overlapping information between $Z$ and the target $Y$.
+Any dependence of $\hat{Y}$ on $Z$ must be justified by the overlapping information between $Z$ and the target $Y$.
 Separation is particularly relevant when base rates differ across groups, as it rules out unjustified group-dependent errors while remaining compatible with perfect prediction.\footnote{We adopt separation as the fairness definition throughout.
 Comparing separation to alternative notions (e.g., independence, calibration) is beyond the scope of this paper.}

-\textbf{Information-plane view and the Pareto frontier.} We take an information-theoretic perspective on the separation-utility trade-off by quantifying (i) separation violation $v$ by the conditional mutual information, and (ii) predictive utility $u$ by mutual information:
+\textbf{Information-plane view and the Pareto frontier.} We take an information-theoretic perspective on the separation-utility trade-off by quantifying (i) separation violation $v$ by the conditional mutual information (CMI), and (ii) predictive utility $u$ by mutual information (MI):

-Here, $v$ characterizes separation at $v(\widehat{Y}) = 0$, whereas $u$ is tightly related to prediction accuracy upper bounds (via Fano's inequality) and provides a lower bound on common loss functions such as Cross-Entropy and MSE (via Rate-Distortion Theory) \cite{CoverThomas2006}.
+Here, $v$ characterizes separation at $v(\hat{Y}) = 0$, whereas $u$ is equivalent to minimizing the Bayes-optimal conditional log-loss, yields Fano-type necessary conditions for small classification error in finite-label settings, and connects to general distortion losses through rate-distortion theory \cite{CoverThomas2006}.

+\textbf{Novelty relative to prior CMI-based fairness work.} While the equivalence $I(\hat{Y};Z\mid Y)=0 \iff \hat{Y}\perp Z\mid Y$ follows directly from the definition of conditional mutual information, our contributions are (i) a \emph{population-level characterization} of the achievable separation-utility region and the \emph{optimal randomized Pareto frontier}, showing that revealed randomization is necessary in general and that mixing between at most two deterministic predictors suffices to attain the randomized frontier, (ii) conditions under which the trade-off becomes \emph{strict}, and (iii) an empirical CMI regularizer with finite-sample monitoring guarantees that reliably traces the frontier in practice.

 This formulation yields a model-agnostic feasibility region on the information plane: